vivifyhealthcare/iHelix/README.md

 **iHelix HIS** is a state-of-the-art, fully integrated hospital information system.
 It provides healthcare organizations with a complete set of tools for improved hospital management, clinical tasks and patient administration.
 User access to the system is via browser across all departments from any device from anywhere. **iHelix is on a single open standard database for easy, low-cost, reliable and secure operations**.
 No more maddening scrabbles to try to identify which system interconnection is down or compromised. iHelix HIS is an enterprise-wide solution that provides complete patient information across all points of care to allow healthcare providers to deliver the best care possible.

-iHelix Hospital
-iHelix Hospital is a state-of-the-art, fully integrated hospital information system.
+iHelix Hospital Information System is a state-of-the-art, fully integrated hospital information system.
 It provides healthcare organizations with a complete set of tools for improved hospital management, clinical tasks and patient administration.
 User access to the system is via browser across all departments from any device from anywhere. iHelix is on a single open standard database for easy, low-cost, reliable and secure operations.
 No more maddening scrabbles to try to identify which system interconnection is down or compromised. iHelix has a system architecture that is simple and elegant.

 **Key features include:**